Pauyy/bulbapedia-pokemon-parser/README.md

 # bulbapedia-pokemon-parser
-Parses Pokemon from Bulbapedia into PokemonShowdown format
+Parses Pokemon Lists from Bulbapedia

 # usage
 copy the table of pokemon from a bulbapedia page